rggaikwad/Fitefuel/README.md

 # FitFuel Diet Planner
 ## Overview
-FitFuel is a diet planner web app built with Streamlit, containerized with Docker, and deployed using AWS CodePipeline with CodeBuild & CodeDeploy.
+FitFuel is a diet planner web app built with Streamlit, containerized with Docker, and deployed using  jenkins and github actions

 ## Installation
 ```sh